tidyverse/purrr/tests/testthat/_snaps/list-combine.md

       list_c(1)
     Condition
       Error in `list_c()`:
-      ! `x` must be a list, not a number.
+      ! `x` must be a list, not the number 1.
     Code
       list_rbind(1)
     Condition
       Error in `list_rbind()`:
-      ! `x` must be a list, not a number.
+      ! `x` must be a list, not the number 1.
     Code
       list_cbind(1)
     Condition
       Error in `list_cbind()`:
-      ! `x` must be a list, not a number.
+      ! `x` must be a list, not the number 1.

 ---